HiPoly/MTGTools/README.md

 # MTGTools
 Dice rolling tools for Magic: the Gathering.
 Now Including:
-- Everything you need for Delina, Wild Mage
+- Delina Dice, everything you need to roll with a Wild Mage
+- (WIP) GiveMeCommander, a tool for finding new Commanders